uplg/cat-api/README.md

    Then use the API Explorer > Device management > Query device details, paste your device id (got from devices list under your project), and you should see the device details including the localkey.

-   (Note: The localkey changes each time the iot device is reset or removed from your SmartLife account.)
+   **Note**: The localkey changes each time the iot device is reset or removed from your SmartLife account.

 4. **Start the server**
    ```bash